RedPitaya/redpitaya-knowledgebase/active_learning/Chapter3/5_active_filters_doc.rst

 The why
 --------------
-Let’s take a look at a simple RC high pass filter.
-We’ve learned how to calculate its characteristics in isolation.
-But what would happen if we attached a load to filter’s output?
-It doesn’t take a genius to see, that attaching a resistive load will alter filter’s characteristics, because the newly added load is nothing but an additional resistor in parallel to the filter’s one.
-Two resistors in parallel can always be simplified into a single resistor whose resistance is less than either of original resistors’.
-Result is a different high pass filter with a higher cutoff frequency.
+Let us examine the effect of attaching a load to the output of a simple RC high pass filter.
+Although we know how to compute the filter's properties in isolation, attaching a resistive load will inevitably modify the filter's behavior.
+This is because the newly added load represents an additional resistor in parallel with the filter's resistor.
+Whenever two resistors are connected in parallel, they can be combined into a single resistor whose resistance is lower than either of the original resistors, which in turn alters the filter's cutoff frequency.

 .. image:: img/5_HPF_load.png
 	:name: loaded high pass filter